youtube/cobalt/cobalt/site/docs/codelabs/cobalt_extensions/codelab.md

 on top of Starboard.
-If a feature is needed by Cobalt but not by all Starboard- based applications or by Starboard itself, adding a Starboard API for it may add unnecessary size and complexity to the porting layer. **And here we arrive at the sweet spot for Cobalt Extensions: when the desired functionality is Cobalt-specific, optional in Cobalt, and has platform-dependent implementation.** Also, because Cobalt Extensions are lightweight and, as you'll see below, added without any changes to the Starboard layer, they're the preferred way for porters to add new, custom features to Cobalt.
+If a feature is needed by Cobalt but not by all Starboard- based applications or by Starboard itself, adding a Starboard API for it may add unnecessary size and complexity to the porting layer. **And here we arrive at the sweet spot for Starboard Extensions: when the desired functionality is Cobalt-specific, optional in Cobalt, and has platform-dependent implementation.** Also, because Starboard Extensions are lightweight and, as you'll see below, added without any changes to the Starboard layer, they're the preferred way for porters to add new, custom features to Cobalt.